NBSCIA

 logo

-We are pleased to announce the 2024 New Brunswick Soil and Crop Improvement Association Farm of the Year was awarded to Fermes Lionel & Alyre Poitras Ltée.
-We want to congratulate Alyre and Paul Poitras for their amazing efforts in improving sustainability on their farm.
+We are pleased to announce the 2025 New Brunswick Soil and Crop Improvement Association Farm of the Year was awarded to Intervale Farms from the Moncton region.
+We want to congratulate Ryan, Albert, and Arlene Wesselius for their amazing efforts in improving sustainability on their farm.
 Once again we'd like to thank our sponsor for this award, Pioneer Corteva.